How Online Research Can Pay Off Big Time

 While ConsumerSearch recommends thousands of products and services from bicycle helmets to cat food to weight loss programs, if you can’t find what you’re looking for or if you want to read the full story behind some ratings, here are some more recommendations.

 Cook’s Illustrated publishes several advertisement-free magazines, which include unbiased cooking equipment reviews and taste tests of supermarket ingredients.
 You can get it all one place when you become a member of their website, although it will set you back $34.95 a year.
-This organization is a valuable resource, however, and members can also access 16 years worth of Cook’s Illustrated recipes, which have been tested as many as 30 times to arrive at the best possible result.
+This organization is a valuable resource, however, and members can also access decades years worth of Cook’s Illustrated recipes, which have been tested as many as 30 times to arrive at the best possible result.

-Gear for Kids & Parents
+4. Babble: Gear for Kids & Parents

-Babble.
 My favorite parenting magazine also tests kids’ products in their Babble Best series.
 You can find reviews and price comparisons (with an eye to style) for all sorts of things such as lightweight strollers, sippy cups, cribs, and even boys’ formalwear.

-Electronics
+5. CNET: Electronics

-CNET.
 Although they do accept free samples and ads, the tech experts at CNET pride themselves on objective reviews of everything technological from Internet access to GPS devices.
 The folks at Wise Bread also have some suggestions for finding the sweet spot when buying electronics.

-Travel
+6. Kayak: Travel

-Kayak.
 Ever since Kayak came out five years ago, I’ve been hooked.
 Unlike other travel search sites, Kayak searches not just airlines but hundreds of travel sites.
 When you want to book, you are taken directly to the source so you avoid the middle-man and the commission fee.

 Kayak is more of a price comparison site than a source of reviews.
 If you’d like more information on doing travel research, check out this article by the New York Times’ Frugal Traveler, Matt Gross, who also uses Kayak to find cheap flights.